SystemsApproach/security/principles.rst

 The final major requirement is *availability*, which is simply the ability to access all the data we have the right to access.
 System failures, either benign or caused by malicious actors, restrict availability.
-Another common common threat to availability is *denial-of-service* (DoS) attacks.
+Another common threat to availability is *denial-of-service* (DoS) attacks.
 The Morris Worm was an early example of an unintentional DoS attack: as the worm spread to more and more computers, and reinfected computers on which it was already